AI-Assisted Development¶

 import dartwork_mpl as dm

-Note: MCP is preferred over file-based integration because it provides always-up-to-date documentation and richer tool access.
-Use
+Note: MCP is preferred over file-based integration — it serves always-up-to-date docs and richer tool access.
+The file-based corpus is the fallback for agents that can’t speak MCP.

 2. Create Plot Functions with Arguments¶